iconik Hybrid Cloud Architecture

 The iconik default transcoder is built on the Open Source software solutions FFMPEG and ImageMagick.
 These allow the ISG to generate proxy formats suitable for viewing in a web application such as iconik.
 These proxies are also used in the proxy workflow in our Adobe Premiere integration.

-The ISG can also be used to integrate with Telestream Vantage or Elemental Server.
+The ISG can also be used to integrate with Telestream Vantage.
 This allow you to use existing transcoding farms you may already have invested in an can also be used to scale the transcoding out to multiple servers.
 In this scenario, the ISG and the transcoders both have to have access to the same underlying storage system as the ISG will control the transcoders to generate proxy files.
 Once the transcode job completes the ISG will pick up the file and upload it to the cloud via the public iconik APIs.

 All communication from the iconik Storage Gateway to iconik is performed over https with TLS 1.2, and all network traffic to iconik is initiated from the iconik Storage Gateway.
 The main benefit of this design is that no incoming ports have to be opened in the local firewall.
 The only required port is outgoing https on port 443, and the ability to lookup DNS entries.